View the current Internet Archaeology editorial policy.

 For larger areas or regions e.g. landscape level surveys, you may either pinpoint the approximate centre point of the area under discussion as above, or supply the bounding box coordinates (see http://boundingbox.klokantech.com/ and use the CSV values).

 Where it is not obvious, you may insert cues in [square brackets] indicating where you would like links to other files/elements or external websites to be inserted.

 When referring to external websites, ensure to use where possible stable URLs that don't change or may disappear (e.g. if the site is prone to regular updating/removal of content).
-Where content is known to be ephemeral, then we recommend saving the content via the Wayback Machine.
+Where content is known or suspected to be ephemeral, then we recommend saving the content via the Wayback Machine.
 Also see how to cite online resources in References.

 There is no limit to the number of figures in your text but you should ensure the number is commensurate with the length of your text (unless you are submitting an image gallery for instance).
 It is not Internet Archaeology house style to distinguish between figures, maps, drawings, photos etc. All should be labelled figures.

 The position of figures within the text should be marked clearly.
 Figures may be embedded in your text draft, but all figures should in addition be provided as separate high quality image files.
 The files should be clearly named (e.g. figure1.png, figure2.png etc.).
 High quality PNG, JPG or TIF are all accepted formats.
 There is no set size - but quality should not be sacrificed to size (especially where you are using image you can no longer reproduce).

 Detailed figures which may benefit from being 'zoomable' should be supplied as highest quality TIF.
 Figures should be numbered according to the order in which they first appear and you should ensure each figure is cited in the text.
 Figures must have a clear, distinct caption which should be documented in a separate List of Figures along with any necessary credits and any additional copyright information (also see below).